 11. Credit hours for repeated courses will be counted only once in the number of course hours earned toward a degree.

-Repeat Policy (For Courses Repeated Fall 2011 or After)
+Current Repeat Policy (For Courses Repeated Fall 2015 or After)